axules/redux-mill/README.md

         ({
           ...state,
           loading: false,
-          error: "Somthing is wrong with items =("
+          error: "Something is wrong with items =("
         })
     };